enze-chen/enze-chen.github.io/_posts/2020-8-8-nsfgrfp.md

 * **Start early** so you have time to proofread and have a draft for your letter writers.
 * Get friends/peers who have won the GRFP to proofread your essays.
 Ask them for targeted feedback.
 * You **must follow the guidelines**.
 If they say font type, font size, margin size, etc. you *must* follow it precisely.
 If you're lucky, the system might tell you there's an error you have to fix.
-If you're unlucky, the system will reject your submission outright without the option to resubmit.
+If you're unlucky, the system will reject your submission outright without review and without the option to resubmit.
 They are **very strict** about this.
 Follow the guidelines.
 Just do it.
 * Both of your essays **must address both review criteria**, Intellectual Merit (IM) and Broader Impacts (BI).
 They require separate headings for each one.
 Again, just do it.
 * **Bold** important phrases and sentences to make them stand out.
 You'll be writing paragraphs, but reviewers will want to know what's important.
 I was definitely not used to doing this and thought it looked jarring, but it is what it is.
 This will greatly improve your chance of winning.
 * **Include figures**, even if it's just a methods figure.
 Results would be even better.
 I had two results figures in my personal statement and a very straightforward methods figure in my research statement.
 I've heard "no figure = no win."
 * **Include references** in both statements to build ethos.
 The formatting is up to you and you can get away with space-saving measures here.
 * Focus on **your contributions and talk in first person** as much as you can.
 Walk the reviewer through your thought process.
 * **Use numbers and highlight impact**, not just intent.
 This shows your contributions to society in a way that's easily understood.
+* Be honest (duh) and write candidly.
+Use precise language and directly state what you did without too much embellishment or flowery language.
+Define all acronyms.

 #### Personal statement

 * To my knowledge, most people write chronologically.
 While this isn't a requirement, it probably makes the most sense as your educational trajectory probably matches your research impact.
 * You want IM and BI to be pretty much a **50/50 split**.
 When they say both criteria are important, they mean it.
 * For IM: focus on the research.
 Don't discuss extracurriculars and other non-STEM stuff too much.
-Or at the very least highlight methods and results that could translate to the research domain.
+Or at the very least highlight methods, skills, and results that could translate to the STEM research domain.
+Again, focus on your contributions, thought process, and impact.
 * For BI: Typically this means outreach, particularly for initiatives that increase diversity in STEM.
-These now don't have to be directly tied to your research.
-Try to work in as much as you can, and this should be at least one full page.
+These don't have to be directly tied to your research, but they should ideally have some ties to STEM.
+Try to work in as much as you can and BI should be *at least one full page*.
-* You probably don't need to discuss anything from high school, unless you're applying as an undergrad and you have a very impressive achievement (e.g. published paper, international olympiad medal) that ties into the story arc.
+* You probably don't need to discuss anything from high school, unless you're applying as an undergrad *and* you have a very formative experience (e.g. published paper, international olympiad medal, ISEF/STS, personal background) that ties into the story arc.
+Keep it short.

 #### Research statement

 * Feel free to use a lot of headings to guide the reader, much like a journal paper.
+* This should be about as technical as the "Introduction" section of a research paper.
+Your reviewers aren't necessarily experts on your topic, and an important part of the scientific discourse is being able to appeal to scientists of all backgrounds and disciplines.
 * Unlike the personal statement, the BI section here can be *a lot* shorter (just 3-5 sentences).
-It's also less about personal outreach and more about how your actual research might address things like energy/resource conservation, socioeconomic inequality, climate change, etc.
+It's also less about personal outreach and more about how your actual research might address things like energy/resource conservation, socioeconomic inequality, the future workforce, national security, climate change, public health, etc.
 * Have your advisor proofread it, as they'll be more familiar with *what language appeals to the NSF*.
+Mark definitely gave me a lot of tiny but helpful pointers.
 They also have to address in their letter [how "original" your statement is](https://www.nsfgrfp.org/reference_writers/requirements){:target="_blank"} and how much help they gave.
 * One question people ask is, "Should I ask my advisor to brainstorm a good research proposal?"
 My answer would be **No**.
 For one, there's the originality point brought up before.
 But even more so, I challenge you (as I have challenged myself) to come up with a good proposal and do your own research for what to include.
 You'll have to do this in the PhD.
 You'll also feel more passionate writing about a plan that you created yourself and **this passion (or the lack thereof) will be readily apparent** to a keen reviewer.
-You should get your advisor's suggestions only after you have a draft assembled.
+You should get your advisor's suggestions only *after* you have a draft assembled.

 #### Reviewer comments